valariems/valariems.github.io/resume.md

 First UX designer to join established financial services software company, tasked with establishing product UX team and practice.

   * Lead effort to convert legacy UX/UI with low SUS scores to modern and attractive user interface proven to increase user efficiency and eliminate user frustration.
+  * Create wireframes, prototypes, and other design artifacts to update legacy user interface to modern design.
   * Create design system, including pattern library, content guidelines, and accessibility recommendations, to lead new era of user interface for products.
   * Build UX team from one individual contributor to team of three UX designers.
   * Establish user research program and user pool sufficient to fill usability sessions within hours of invitation.